-Companies try to combine social CRM data with other customer data collected from marketing or sales departments to get a unique view of the user.
+Companies combine social CRM data with other customer data collected from marketing or sales departments to get a unique view of the user.

 Another way in which social CRM adds value for customers and the company’s customer communities, where users post reviews of commodities and can engage with other consumers to troubleshoot concerns or research commodities in real-time.

-Customer agreements can give low-level customer service for several kinds of difficulties and decrease the number of contact center calls.
-Consumer communities can also profit companies by giving new product feedback or ideas without expecting businesses to enlist feedback groups.
+Customer agreements can give low-level customer service for several kinds of difficulties and decrease contact center calls.
+Consumers can also profit companies by providing new product feedback or ideas without expecting businesses to enlist feedback groups.

-Some methods work best, nevertheless, when businesses spend time cleaning up their current data to reduce duplicate and incomplete reports before they complete CRM data with external sources of data.
+Some methods work best, nevertheless, when businesses clean up their current data to reduce duplicate and incomplete reports before they complete CRM data with external data sources.